Nonlinear microtearing modes in MAST and their stochastic layer formation: Conclusions

 \section{Conclusions}

 The MTM instability can provide significant electron heat flux transport in the high-$\beta$ core of spherical tokamaks as well as in the edge of conventional aspect ratio tokamaks.
-An accurate prediction of MTM driven heat flux requires one to perform expensive nonlinear gyrokinetic simulations, which are often very challenging because of their numerical requirements and convergence difficulties.
+An accurate prediction of MTM-driven heat flux requires one to perform expensive nonlinear gyrokinetic simulations, which are often very challenging because of their numerical requirements and convergence difficulties.
 This motivates improved understanding of the saturation and transport mechanisms to aid the development of cheaper reduced models.
-In this work, linear and nonlinear gyrokinetic simulations are carried out by considering experimentally relevant scenarios built from a MAST scenario, where MTMs are the dominant linear instability at $k_y\rho_s < 1$.
-Linear simulations show that the MTM instability is sensitive to electron temperature gradient, density gradient, magnetic shear and electron collision frequency.
-On the flux surface at $r/a=0.5$ that we have chosen from this particular MAST case, MTMs drive a negligible fraction of the electron heat flux, and are stabilised by increasing $\nu_e$ above the experimental value.
-This MTM instability requires a velocity dependent electron collision frequency, it is weakly affected by ion dynamics or parallel magnetic fluctuations (although $\delta B_\parallel$ suppresses an electrostatic low $k_y$ instability), and it is strongly destabilised by the inclusion of the electrostatic potential.
+In this work, the results of the first gyrokinetic nonlinear simulations of MTM turbulence in a MAST scenario are presented, therefore extending the linear analysis of Ref.~\cite{valovivc2011}.
+Linear simulations show that MTMs are the dominant linear instability at $k_y\rho_s < 1$ in all the cases considered here and that this MTM instability is sensitive to electron temperature gradient, density gradient, magnetic shear and electron collision frequency.
+At $r/a=0.5$ the magnetic shear is low ($\hat{s}=0.34$) and MTMs drive a negligible fraction of the total electron heat flux.
+On the other hand, slightly further out ($r/a=0.6$) the magnetic shear is larger ($\hat{s}=1.1$) and the MTM-driven heat flux is much larger and experimentally relevant.
+This MTM instability requires a velocity dependent electron collision frequency, it is weakly affected by ion dynamics or parallel magnetic fluctuations, and it is strongly destabilised by the inclusion of the electrostatic potential.
 A comparison between CGYRO and GS2 linear simulations is also carried out, showing an overall good agreement both in the reference case and in a case of stronger MTM drive.